Dec 03, 24 07:52 PM

 Each of these custom made swords is produced to order from forging the

-blade length and fuller to mounting the fittings, and then shipped from the
+blade length and fuller to mounting the fittings, and then shipped to all the places you can still ship swords to direct from the

 box (with no margin to speak of, we did not want to waste money on a fancy box - we just wanted to get the sword to the end customer without it being damaged in transit).